Mario Kart Live: Home Circuit Accessibility Report

 Audio Cues for Visual Events: Audio is provided to indicate visual events.
 Game events or progress highlighted by visual icons, effects or animations are also accompanied by audio to signify that progress.
 This is useful for blind players.

-Mario Kart Live: Home Circuit has 2 accessibility features for Audio which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
+We've documented 2 accessibility features for Audio in Mario Kart Live: Home Circuit which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.